A federal judge has ordered a US minority business agency to serve all races

 “We just think that this decision is going to be applied far and wide to hundreds of programs using identical language,” Lennington said.

+DEI advocates celebrated a separate win on Tuesday when a Florida law that limits discussions on race and diversity in the workplace was ruled to be unconstitutiona l by a federal appeals court.

+“I think what we’re going to see over the next months — and years — is just a flurry of lawsuits from different directions, with conservative and liberal judges around the country reaching totally contradictory decisions to one another,” said David Glasgow, executive director of the Meltzer Center for Diversity, Inclusion, and Belonging at New York University’s School of Law.
+“And that ultimately it’s going to have to wind its way back to the Supreme Court.”

-AP Race & Ethnicity reporter Graham Lee Brewer contributed to this story.
+AP Race & Ethnicity reporter Graham Lee Brewer and AP Business Writer Haleluya Hadero contributed to this story.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.